mica-web/mica-web.github.io/collections/_learn/03_workflows/glitch-and-github.md

 You have just created an SSH key pair which will allow your Glitch project and your GitHub repo to pass information back and forth without passwords.

 {: .callout }
-If you're interested in more detail about this, you can read about [public key authentication](https://www.ssh.com/ssh/public-key-authentication).
+If you're interested in more detail about this, you can read about [public key authentication](https://www.ssh.com/ssh/public-key-authentication).{% include optional.html %}

 Now you want to take the info from your public key and share it with GitHub.
 To do this, type `cat .ssh/id_rsa.pub` in the console and press **Enter**.